tatablack/karma-webdriverjs-launcher/README.md

-# karma-webdriverjs-launcher
+# karma-webdriverio-launcher

 A plugin for Karma.
-Launcher for Remote WebDriver instances using WebDriverJS.
+Launcher for Remote WebDriver instances using WebDriverIO.

 ## Why another WebDriver launcher?
 This implementation is inspired by the [karma-webdriver-launcher](https://github.com/karma-runner/karma-webdriver-launcher) made by the folks at Karma.

-However, it uses a different WebDriver implementation ([WebdriverJS](http://webdriver.io/) instead of [wd](https://github.com/admc/wd)), and tries harder to get hold of a browser instance from Selenium Grid.
+However, it uses a different WebDriver implementation ([WebdriverIO](http://webdriver.io/) instead of [wd](https://github.com/admc/wd)), and tries harder to get hold of a browser instance from Selenium Grid.

 ## Installation
 Not published on the NPM registry yet.
 For the time being, you'll need to add it to your `devDependencies` with its Github url, like this:

 ```
   "devDependencies": {
-    "karma-webdriverjs-launcher": "git://github.com/tatablack/karma-webdriverjs-launcher.git"
+    "karma-webdriverio-launcher": "git://github.com/tatablack/karma-webdriverjs-launcher.git"
   }
 ```